olivmath/olivmath/README.md

 ## 🪴 Lifestyle

 ```
-🎸 I love playing guitar, blues and country rock like a Bob Dylan (yes with harmonica).
+🎸 I love playing guitar, blues and country-rock like a Bob Dylan (yes with harmonica).
 👨‍👩‍👧 Married, I have a beautiful daughter.
 📚 I'm building my own library.
 ```